nilox94/VCamera/README.md

 ## Running VCamera

-To start a vcamera
+To start a vcamera (assuming /dev/video0 is your capture device and /dev/video1 your virtual camera)
 ```
-./vcamera.py
+sudo ./vcamera.py -i /dev/video0 -o /dev/video1 -f flip sunset
 ```

 To display the running vcamera at the browser start the webserver